jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 - Calculate the mean of `gdpPercap`.

 - Some functions are designed to work together.
-For instance, the group_by function defines the strata that you're going to use for summary statistics.
-Then, use summarise() or summarize() for producing summary statistics.
+For instance, the 	`group_by()` function defines the strata you will use for summary statistics.
+Then, use `summarise()` to obtain summary statistics.

 ```r